ReliefApplications/hot-dashboard/README.md

 * [Configure the proxy yourself](#configuring-the-proxy-manually)
 * Enable CORS on your server ([here’s how to do it for Express](http://enable-cors.org/server_expressjs.html)).
-* Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port into your app.
+* Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port into your Home.

 ### "Invalid Host Header" Errors After Configuring Proxy

 When you enable the `proxy` option, you opt into a more strict set of host checks.
 This is necessary because leaving the backend open to remote hosts makes your computer vulnerable to DNS rebinding attacks.
 The issue is explained in [this article](https://medium.com/webpack/webpack-dev-server-middleware-security-issues-1489d950874a) and [this issue](https://github.com/webpack/webpack-dev-server/issues/887).

-This shouldn’t affect you when developing on `localhost`, but if you develop remotely like [described here](https://github.com/facebookincubator/create-react-app/issues/2271), you will see this error in the browser after enabling the `proxy` option:
+This shouldn’t affect you when developing on `localhost`, but if you develop remotely like [described here](https://github.com/facebookincubator/create-react-Home/issues/2271), you will see this error in the browser after enabling the `proxy` option:

 >Invalid Host header